 I started the morning feeling nervous as expected.
 Despite it being my second skydive, I still had those thoughts like, “What happens if the shoot doesn’t open?”, “What if this… what if that?”, creeping into my head.
-I quickly got past this and hopped on snapchat (@travelwithus) to tell all you beautiful people what I was about to do.
-After that it was a quick breakfast and then I was ready waiting for the guys at Skydive Switzerland to pick me up.
+I quickly got over this then the excitement then started to build up.

 The flight lasted around 15 minutes and the views you get are out of this world.
 Snowy mountains, rolling clouds, green fields and a blue sky equals something you will never forget.
 I got a couple of checks in the flight with Tim to make sure I was secure and feeling good, then it was goggles on, door open and show time.

 When the door first opened, I felt my heart rate rise, I could see the ground beneath me and couldn’t help but think, “Oh Sh*t”.

 The wind noise got louder and I could feel the cold air rushing in.
 Tim told me to swing myself around and now my body was leaning half out of the plane.
 I got into the position I was told earlier, Tim shouted some words but to be honest, I had no idea what was being said and then I felt it….
 Time seemed to slow down for a split second as my body started to tumble forward and leave the plane.
 The next few seconds went by quickly.
 I flipped and turned as my speed increased to match the speed of gravity.